 Interferon is used to treat viral infections and some types of cancer.
 It is an immunostimulant drug, a medicine that makes the immune system work better.

 Persons with HIV or AIDS may take combinations of drugs to reduce the amount of HIV in their immune systems and improve their immunity.

 Bone marrow transplants may be used to treat certain immunodeficiency conditions.

-Passive immunity (receiving antibodies produced by another person or animal) may sometimes be recommended to prevent illness after you have been exposed to bacteria or other germs.
+Passive immunity (receiving antibodies produced by another person or animal) may sometimes be recommended to prevent illness after you have been exposed to certain bacteria or viruses.

 Some immunodeficiency disorders are mild and cause illness from time to time.
 Others are severe and may be fatal.
 Immunosuppression caused by medications often goes away once the medication is stopped.

 - Frequent or ongoing illness

-- Increased risk for certain cancers or tumors
+- Increased risk of certain cancers or tumors

 - Increased risk of infection